lukaskabrt/blog.kabrt.cz/input/posts/2018-10-hosting-static-website-on-azure.md

 ### Setup Static Website hosting

-The Website hosting feature can be enabled on the Storage Account blade in the Settings section.
+The Website hosting feature can be enabled in the Settings section.

 <figure class="figure w-100 text-center">
     <a href="/content/2018-10-hosting-static-website-on-azure/05-website-hosting.png" data-toggle="lightbox">